-The ongoing takeover of Credit Suisse by UBS is the first case in which the Swiss Financial Market Supervisory Authority (FINMA) has replaced the Competition Commision (ComCo) as the competent authority to review the merger.
+The takeover of Credit Suisse by UBS, which was completed on 12 June 2023, is the first case in which the Swiss Financial Market Supervisory Authority (FINMA) has replaced the Competition Commission (ComCo) as the competent authority to review a merger.
 The change of competence took place because Credit Suisse was in danger of failing and creditor interests were at stake.

 Although FINMA approved the early completion of the takeover on 19 March 2023, this does not mean that an assessment of the takeover under Swiss competition law has been waived.
-The actual merger control procedure begins with the merger filing notification by UBS.
-UBS will also have to file various merger notifications in other jurisdictions, such as in the European Union and the United States.
-In Switzerland, FINMA will carry out this assessment, involving ComCo in the process of the evaluation of the relevant data on the effects of the acquisition on the markets in Switzerland; however, FINMA is exceptionally competent in Switzerland to definitively approve the pre-approved acquisition or to approve the merger with conditions and obligations.
+In Switzerland, FINMA has carried out this assessment, involving ComCo in the process of the evaluation of the relevant data on the effects of the acquisition on the markets in Switzerland.
+Thus, ComCo submitted its September 2023 statement to FINMA, which was published in mid-2024.
+ComCo recommended that FINMA open a Phase I with a preliminary investigation and initiate a Phase II with a more in-depth investigation.
+However, FINMA is exceptionally competent in Switzerland to definitively approve the pre-approved acquisition or to approve the merger with conditions and obligations.
+In May 2024, FINMA concluded the merger control proceedings without imposing any conditions or commitments.
+Like FINMA, foreign supervisory authorities as well as other competent authorities have also approve the merger.